Bacon and Pecan Topped Toffee

 In a heavy bottomed saucepan, combine the butter and sugar over medium low heat.
 Cook, stirring constantly, until the mixture reaches 300 degrees (crack stage) on a candy thermometer.

-1. It takes a while.
+• Cooking toffee takes a while.
 As much as 20 to 30 minutes depending on your stove, atmospheric conditions, and the alignment of the planets.
 However, it’s not difficult.
 You just have to have a little patience and keep stirring.
 Whatever you do, though, do not be tempted to turn the heat up higher to shorten the cooking time.
 High heat will burn the mixture and you’ll have to start over.

-2. Also, if you’re like me (i.e., really old-fashioned) you can use the ice water test for crack stage instead of a candy thermometer.
+• If you’re like me (i.e., really old-fashioned) you can use the ice water test for crack stage instead of a candy thermometer.
 I trust my ice water testing more than a thermometer any day.
 To do an ice water test, put a couple of ice cubes with maybe a 1/4 cup of water in a little bowl.
 While cooking the toffee, periodically dribble a couple of drops into the ice water.
-Give it a few seconds to completely cool and then taste it.
+Give it a few seconds to completely cool and then feel and taste it.
 It will go through stages from soft ball (like a really soft caramel) all the way to hard crack (like peanut brittle).
 I stop cooking toffee just shy of hard crack when it still has a tiny bit of give but is not soft at all.

 Cooked toffee layer poured out on a baking sheet lined with parchment paper.